Constipation

 Constipation is a common digestive issue characterized by infrequent, hard, or difficult bowel movements.
 It occurs when stool moves too slowly through the intestines, becoming dry and hard, which makes it harder to pass.
 Common contributing factors include low fiber intake, dehydration, lack of physical activity, changes in diet or routine, certain medications, and even stress.

 Symptoms of constipation extend beyond difficulty passing stool.
 Many individuals experience bloating, abdominal discomfort, straining, and a feeling of incomplete evacuation after using the bathroom.
-Recognizing these symptoms early is important for choosing the right relief strategies.
-OTC products work different ways to tackle the issue.

 Pharmacist-recommended products